Lolle2000la/Image-Sort/docs/index.md

 * It's fast
 * It's completely controllable via keyboard, with a one-click shortcut for nearly anything.
 Read the [help](help.md) for more details.

+## How to use
+1. Open the app, select a folder to sort and finished.
+The app will now show you the images one by one for you.
+You must then choose the folder you want the image to sort into (subfolders of the selected folder) and press the move button.
+You can also skip the image if you don't want to move it.
+2. If you want to you can use the keyboard allone for all the tasks:
+   #### The important stuff
+   * F2 for selecting the folder
+   * F3 to create a new folder
+   * F5 to open the currently selected image in the explorer
+   * Enter to enter the currently selected folder
+   * Escape to leave the current folder
+   * up- and down-arrow-keys to select a folder to move to
+   * right-arrow-key to move the image into the selected folder (or one folder upwards if you select "..")
+   * left-arrow-key to skip it
+   * ctlr + left-arrow-key to revert the last action done (move/skip)
+   * ctrl+s toggles the search bar, allowing for quick searches for the folder you need.
+Close hide the search bar again to resume using the arrow keys to sort images.
+You can also achieve this by pressing the "Search" button.
+   #### The not-so-important stuff
+   * F4 to change the resolution in which the images should get loaded (default: 1000 pixel, smaller = less RAM usage and faster loading speed).
+Pressing F4 will move your focus to the text box, so that you can type in your preferred resolution.
+Pressing Enter or Escape, as well as moving the focus away restores normal keyboard input behavior.
+   _Read the [help](help.md) page for more details_

 ## Install
 Go to the [releases](https://github.com/Lolle2000la/Image-Sort/releases) page, and download and run the installer of the newest version.
 Then follow the instructions in the installer.